-WaveLength gives TVs and radios to isolated and lonely people living in poverty.
+WaveLength gives media technology to lonely people living in poverty

-WaveLength lobbies the government to make sure vulnerable people’s needs are considered in media and entertainment.
-Our CEO is a member of various forums and advisory groups and we played a key part in the Help Scheme for the TV Digital Switchover.
-WaveLength’s advocacy has one goal: to stop unnecessary loneliness affecting people who already have too much to cope with.
+We also lobby the government to make sure vulnerable people’s needs are considered in media and entertainment.
+To do this we take part in various forums and advisory groups, and we played a key part in the Help Scheme for the TV Digital Switchover.
+WaveLength’s advocacy has one goal: to stop loneliness affecting people who already have too much to cope with.